 - Sec.
 1 Overarching Principles.
 The standards used for review and approval of academic program proposals are derived from three overarching principles that guide decisions about program goals, design, and implementation at The University of Texas System institutions.
 These principles are: - 1.1 Mission.
 New university degree and certificate programs should be consistent with the higher education goals and mission of the State of Texas, The U. T. System, and the offering institution.
 This principle has implications not only for which programs should be offered by U. T. System institutions, but also for how they are designed and delivered so as to be responsive to the needs of students, parents, and the private and public sectors. - 1.2 Quality.
 U. T. System degree and certificate programs should be of excellent quality.
 Program design, resources, and implementation plan, judged critically in view of the stated goals for a particular program, should compare favorably with State, national and international standards and competing programs.
 In general, they should exceed minimum standards of the Texas Higher Education Coordinating Board or appropriate accrediting bodies. - 1.3 Efficient Use of Resources.
 Academic programs at institutions of the U. T. System should represent good investments and efficient use of public and private resources.
 Program choice, design, and implementation plans should reflect wise use of institutional and interinstitutional or shared resources. - Sec.
 2 Standards.
-Proposed new academic degree or certificate programs must provide good evidence of meeting the following standards: - 2.1 Standards Relating to Goals, Need, Fit
+Applying these principles of excellence to review of proposed new academic degree or certificate programs, the Academic or Health Affairs Committee approves proposals that provide good evidence of meeting the following standards: - 2.1 Standards Relating to Goals, Need, Fit